Tech Guide

 The content-based approach relies on the similarity of particular items.
 While using a streaming music service, a user puts likes or dislikes on the songs, creating playlists.
 The main idea of a content-based recommendation system is to extract keywords from the description of a song that a user likes, compare them with the keywords from other songs, and, based on this, recommend similar songs to the user.

 In turn, a collaborative system is built on the basis of users’ overlapping preferences and ratings of songs.
 It assumes that if user A and user B express similar preferences, similar songs can be recommended to them, meaning that if user A likes a particular song, it is likely that this song will also appeal to user B and vice versa.
+These insights are of interest to product discovery services, enabling the company to offer more tailored services to their users.
 Collaborative recommendation systems are generally considered more accurate, as they rely on direct user interactions with the system versus content similarity.

 Collaborative Versus Content-Based Filtering